scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 #.
 For given beliefs about aggregate processes, solve the individual agent's problem

 #.
-Simulate the behavior of agents, generating a ``history'' of aggregate outcomes
+Simulate the behavior of agents, generating a "history" of aggregate outcomes

 #.
 Formulate new beliefs about the aggregate processes based on that history